There's much more to Majorca than just sun, sea and sand. Book Majorca hotels for culture, shopping, history and beauty... Read more

-Majorca hotels are very varied and offer something for everyone, whether travelling on a budget or able to afford more in the way of luxury.
-Majorca, coupled with its sister island Menorca are probably the more mainstream and well known resorts off the mainland of Spain
+Majorca is one of the Balearic Islands, which are located out in the Mediterranean Sea not far from the east coast of Spain.
+Majorca, coupled with its sister island Menorca, are probably the more mainstream and well known resorts off the mainland of Spain.

 However, destinations such as Magluf, Palma Nova, Paguera, Santa Posa, Andratx, Alcudia, Pollensa,C`an Picafort, Cala d`or, Calla Millor, Cala Bona, Soller, Puerto Soller and Deia form the main tourist destinations popular amongst holidaymakers.

 When staying at any one of the various hotels in Majorca, there will usually be a variety of deals that may or may not include full or half board accommodation.
-Sometimes, it's great to go out and explore the cafes and restaurants and sample the local and traditional foods, particularly in places like Palma.
+Sometimes, it's great to go out and explore the cafés and restaurants and sample the local and traditional foods, particularly in places like Palma.
 The best restaurants will serve simple foods like locally caught fish that has been grilled and served with fresh salads and sauces.
-As with many places near to the Spanish mainland the main meat consumed is Pork, so expect to see that on local menus.
-There are also many vegetarian and vegan options, as well as plenty of places to sample Tapas and Paella.
+As with many places near to the Spanish mainland the main meat consumed is pork, so expect to see that on local menus.
+There are also many vegetarian and vegan options, as well as plenty of places to sample tapas and paella.